AliiMahmoud/Cloud-DevOps/infrastructure-as-code-challenges/2- Create the network infrastructure of a diagram/readme.md

 ## Output
-> Let's export some important Ids as the stack output to make it possible to use them in another stack template.
+> Let's export some important Ids to the stack output to use them in another stack template.

   ```yaml
   # output section